-Students do NOT have to have any acting experience to enroll in this course, although a basic understanding and appreciation of the art form is encouraged.
+Students do NOT need prior acting experience to enroll in this course, although a basic understanding and appreciation of the art form is encouraged.
 This is a performance-based course that offers activities in the art and craft of live theatre.
 The student will have the opportunity to investigate several topics such as group and solo acting, improvisation, and pantomime as well as gain knowledge of the technical arts of costume, makeup design, and stage management.